 Before Alice Cooper became one of rock’s darkest solo acts, he was the frontman for a band known by the same name.
-The preacher’s kid and several friends formed the band and moved to Los Angeles to try to breakthrough.
-They connected with manager Shep Gordon, who fully believed that no publicity was bad publicity.
+The preacher’s kid and several friends formed the band and moved to Los Angeles to try to break through.
+They connected with manager Shep Gordon, who believed no publicity was bad publicity.
 Gordon helped the group land a spot at the 1969 Toronto Rock and Roll Festival.
-In the midst of their set, a fan threw a live chicken on the stage.
-Cooper snatched up the hapless bird and tossed it back into the crowd, thinking it could fly.
-Instead, the frenzied crowd tore the poor thing to shreds on the spot.
+Amid their set, a fan threw a live chicken on the stage.
+Cooper snatched up the unlucky bird and tossed it back into the crowd, thinking it could fly.
+Instead, the frenzied crowd tore the poor thing to shreds.

 The horrific scene led to a realization for Cooper.

 “It seemed to upset the whole world,” Cooper said in an interview with The Guardian.
-“That’s when I realized rock was looking for a villain, somebody that would have done that on purpose.
-That spurred me to create the Alice character to be darker.”
+“That’s when I realized the rock was looking for a villain, somebody that would have done that on purpose.
+So that spurred me to create the Alice character to be darker.”

-Cooper leaned into that dark vision both as a group and later as a solo act.
+Cooper leaned into that dark vision as a group and later as a solo act.
 His character was dispatched in horrific ways, including by guillotine and hanging.
 He impaled baby dolls on a sword.
-Long before Britney Spears, he danced around wearing a snake.
+But, long before Britney Spears, he danced around wearing a snake.
 He even beat up Santa Claus.

 All these antics brought to life outcast teen angst.
-His stage shows are live-action horror movies, designed to shock and thrill.
-They are a catharsis of sorts, a way to safely experience terror.
+His stage shows are live-action horror movies designed to shock and thrill.
+They are a catharsis of sorts, a way to experience terror safely.